 - Religious Organizations receive nearly one in three dollars – a total of about $123 billion in 2016.

-- Education receives the second largest amount -- nearly $60 billion.
+- Education receives the second largest amount -- nearly $60 billion in 2016.
 About three out of four education dollars go to 4-year colleges and universities (according to Indiana University’s Lilly Family School of Philanthropy).

 - Human Services received nearly $47 billion.

 - Health Organizations received about $33 billion, or 8% of the total.

 - Public-Sector Benefit Organizations (such as United Ways and Jewish Federations) received nearly $30 billion.

 - Arts and Cultural Organizations received about $18 billion.

 - Environmental and Animal Organizations received about $11 billion.

 Most giving goes to large organizations, according to Ann Kaplan of the Council for Financial Aid to Education.
 She told the Chronicle of Philanthropy that big organizations "spend more, they have more of a case for support, and they have larger endowments."
 In other words, it takes money to raise money.